 “Make your clothing look disheveled at least,” she said, quickly hiding his writing board.

 He undid his neck buttons, then threw off his deep black overrobe, revealing a white undergown beneath.
-Like everything white near him, it threw off a halo of rainbow colors around it.
+Like everything white near him, it gave off a halo of rainbow colors.
 He reached up, mussing his dark hair, then wrinkled up the undergown a bit.
-Then he turned back to her, eyes questioning.
+He turned back to her, eyes questioning.

 “Good enough,” she said, pulling the bed sheets up to her neck.
 Then, she watched curiously as Susebron rapped on the door with his knuckles.

 It immediately opened.
 He’s too important to open his own door, Siri thought.
-Yet, he isn’t even allowed to fully communicate with those around him.
+Yet, he isn’t even allowed to speak with those around him.

 Indeed, the way he commanded food was by putting a hand to his stomach, then pointing away.
 The servants--barely visible to Siri through the doorway--scuttled away at his order.
 He turned as the door closed, walking back to sit beside her on the bed.

-It was barely a few minutes later when servants arrived at the room with a dining table and a chair.
+Barely a few minutes later, servants arrived at the room with a dining table and a chair.
 They set the table with large amounts of food--everything from roasted fish to pickled vegetables and simmering shellfish.

 Siri watched with amazement.
 They had it all ready, she thought.
 There’s no way they fixed it that quickly.
 They simply had it waiting in the kitchens, should their God happen to grow hungry.